rust-lang/edition-guide/src/2018/transitioning/ownership-and-lifetimes/anonymous-lifetime.md

 ## More details

-In the second snippet above, we've used `-> StrWrap`.
+In the Rust 2015 snippet above, we've used `-> StrWrap`.
 However, unless you take a look at the definition of `StrWrap`, it is not clear that the returned value is actually borrowing something.
-Therefore, starting with edition 2018, it is deprecated, for non-reference-types (types other than `&` and `&mut`), to leave off the lifetime parameters.
-Instead, where you previously wrote `-> StrWrap`, you should now, in edition 2018, write `-> StrWrap<'_>`.
+Therefore, starting with Rust 2018, it is deprecated to leave off the lifetime parameters for non-reference-types (types other than `&` and `&mut`).
+Instead, where you previously wrote `-> StrWrap`, you should now write `-> StrWrap<'_>`, making clear that borrowing is occurring.

 What exactly does `'_` mean?
 It depends on the context!
 In output contexts, as in the return type of `make_wrapper`,